Mowi ASA – Annual report – 31 December 2022

 An interpolation model as described works best if important variables such as pace of growth, mortality and feed conversion ratios are constant per unit of time or weight increase.
 Experience shows that in particular there is a deviation from an even development the first period in sea relating to increased value among other due to reduced risk after handling of the fish, vaccination and mortality related to the transfer to sea.
 This has been adjusted for.

 Biological assets comprise eggs, juveniles, smolt and fish in the sea.
 Biological assets are, in accordance with IAS 41 and IFRS 13, measured at fair value less cost to sell.
 In line with IFRS 13, the highest and best use of the biological assets is applied for the valuation.
-In accordance with the principle for highest and best use, the financial reporting industry group considers that the fish have optimal harvest weight at 4 kg gutted.
+In accordance with the principle for highest and best use, the fish is considered to have optimal harvest weight at 4 kg gutted.
 This corresponds to that a live weight of approximately 4.8 kg (there may be regional variances) or more are classified as mature fish, while fish that have still not achieved this weight are classified as immature fish.
 All fish at sea are subject to a fair value calculation, while broodstock and smolt are measured at cost less impairment losses.
 Cost is deemed a reasonable approximation for fair value for broodstock and smolt.
 Historically the market prices for eggs (broodstock are not traded) and smolt have not departed significantly from own production cost.